quentinf00/zendag/README.md

 * configs/: Organize your Hydra-Zen builds calls here, grouped by functionality (data, model, trainer, logger, etc.).
 Use hydra_zen.make_custom_builds_fn for brevity.
 Import these into configure.py.

 * src/my_project_pkg/stages/: Implement the core logic for each pipeline stage here.
-Decorate the main function for each stage with @zenflow.mlflow_run.
+Decorate the main function for each stage with @zendag.mlflow_run.
 These functions typically accept the Hydra DictConfig as an argument.

 * configure.py: The script that: